holoviz/panel/doc/FAQ.rst

 - Panel `Pipelines <https://panel.pyviz.org/user_guide/Pipelines.html>`__ provide an easy way to build a workflow where users first start on one page, make selections, then move to subsequent pages.
 Pipelines can be linear (with one following page each time) or branching (with choices made on one page determining where to go on the next).
 - Panel `Tabs <https://panel.pyviz.org/reference/layouts/Tabs.html>`__ let you provide users with a selection of different panels to choose from in any order, using one at a time.
-- Bokeh/Panel `Templates <https://panel.pyviz.org/user_guide/Templates.html>`__ let you embed your panels into any arbitrary HTML/JS/CSS web page, where you can provide any control mechanism you like (though with a lot more effort than pipelines or tabs, unless you can copy an existing template).
+- Bokeh/Panel `Templates <https://panel.pyviz.org/user_guide/Templates.html>`__ let you create arbitrary HTML/JS/CSS web pages around your panel components, where you can provide any control mechanism you like (though with a lot more effort than pipelines or tabs, unless you can copy an existing template).
+- `Bokeh embed functions <http://docs.bokeh.org/en/1.3.2/docs/user_guide/embed.html>`__ allow you to embed static or server based Panel objects into your existing website.

 **Q: Which server architecture should I use with Panel?**